The transmission spectrum of the potentially rocky planet L 98-59 c: Discussion

-L~98-59 was previously assumed to be a quiet star based on the analysis of TESS light curves.
-However, significantly more TESS data exists now than did when the planets were first identified \citep{Kostov2019b}.
-We reexamined the TESS 2-minute cadence data, looking for signs of activity.
-We visually inspected approximately 14 months of TESS time-series data and saw five flares in the data, of which at least one shows a complex shape with two peaks.
-The flares are shown in Figure~\ref{fig:flares}.
+L~98-59 was previously assumed to be a quiet star based on the analysis of TESS light curves available at the time the L~98-59 planets were discovered \citep{Kostov2019b}.
+However, significantly more TESS data has since been collected for this system.
+We reexamined the TESS 2-minute cadence data to search for signs of stellar activity.
+We visually inspected approximately 14 months of TESS time-series data that revealed five flares in the data, shown in Figure~\ref{fig:flares}, of which at least one appears to have multiple peaks, indicative of a complex flare profile.

 We modeled these five flares using software we developed called \texttt{xoflares} \citep{xoflares}.
 This version of the software implements the \citet{Mendoza2022} flare template.
 We sub-sampled the light curves by a factor of 7 to account for the non-linear changes in brightness occurring during a flare.
 The software uses Hamiltonian Monte Carlo method to efficiently sample the flare properties.
-We found that peak flare brightness ranged from 0.2\% to 3.5\%, which are not untypical values for mid-M dwarf stars \citep{Paudel2021}.
+We found that peak flare brightness ranged from 0.2\% to 3.5\%, which are not untypical values for mid-M dwarf stars \citep{Paudel2021,Paudel2024}.

+No rotational variability is visible in TESS data, but with a rotational period of approximately 80 days \citep{Demangeon2021} low amplitude variability would be challenging to measure.
+While rotation modulations in photometric light curves can shed light on the presence and (lower) limits of star spots and faculae, given the flare activity identified, it is likely that L~98-59 has some level of surface inhomogeneities because flares are frequently associated with starspots \citep{Doyle2019}.